xchwarze/errorpages-phpbb/README.md

 ## Uninstallation
 Navigate in the ACP to `Customise -> Extension Management -> Manage extensions` and click Error pages => `Disable`.

-To permanently uninstall, click `Delete Data` and then you can safely delete the `/ext/forumhulp/errorpages/` folder or use our Upload Extensions extension to delet all files and folders.
+To permanently uninstall, click `Delete Data` and then you can safely delete the `/ext/dsr/errorpages/` folder or use our Upload Extensions extension to delet all files and folders.

 We feel sorry as our answers on phpbb sites are removed, so use github or our forum for answers.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)

-© 2014 - John Peskens (ForumHulp.com)